sadeq220/docs/synchronization/README.md

 This document aims to provide comprehensive information about synchronization and concurrency.
 To outline the terminology used in this context:
 - Synchronization: sharing a same resource between multiple threads safely
-- concurrency: when multiple threads work simultaneously with execution lifetimes overlapping — instead of sequentially (**entails non-blocking data structure**)
+- concurrency: when multiple threads work simultaneously with execution lifetimes overlapping — instead of sequentially
 - parallelism: same as concurrency but execution occurs at the same physical instant (impossible on one-core processor as opposed to concurrency)

 >The word "sequential" is used as an antonym for both "concurrent" and "parallel"

 ### synchronization
+synchronization provides safety(thread safety) for concurrent programs.
+it is actually addresses two concurrent program problems:
+- Race condition(Thread interference)
+- Memory visibility(Memory consistency Errors)

+synchronization primitives:
+- Locks (mutex,semaphore)
+- Atomic Actions (CAS)
 ### Lock-Free Algorithms
+>With few exceptions, non-blocking algorithms use atomic read-modify-write primitives that the hardware must provide,
+> the most notable of which is `compare and swap (CAS)`.
+> However, the emerging field of `software transactional memory` promises standard abstractions for writing efficient non-blocking code.

 In Java the package `java.util.concurrent.atomic` provides **lock-free thread-safe programming on single variables**.
 Atomic actions cannot be interleaved, so they can be used without fear of **thread interference**.
 Until Java 8 classes in this package used **volatile variable** and a method with signature: